 This year’s freakish presidential election has now devolved into an ethnic brouhaha between two foreigners: A Mexican and a German.

-Finally, it’s time to say the obvious: Donald is not just plainspoken, nor is he merely trying to get media coverage.
-He’s deranged and openly racist, and a manic threat to anyone he dislikes — which is everyone not named Trump… or Drumpf.
+Donald is not just plainspoken, nor is he merely trying to get media coverage.
+He is deranged, a manic threat to anyone he dislikes, which is everyone not named Trump… or Drumpf.
 It’s a good thing that the Republican Powers That Be are standing up for the American people and doing all they can to keep this psycho from running our country, right?